andrewtakeshi/bmi/icinga.d/config_files/README.md

 ## Templates

 - By default, located in `/etc/icinga2/conf.d/templates.conf`.
-As with hosts, these can
 - Templates give Icinga2 a huge amount of power and make adding new hosts fast and easy.
 As the name suggests, they contain a template for a type of host.
 For example, this is the default generic-host template provided by Icinga2:
 ```
 template Host "generic-host" {